shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 #### build-demo-ci
 Most important build command for continuous integration server.
 Builds the whole application and after that runs all coding standards checks and all tests.

-!!! tip
-    More about how to build your CI and check your application there can be found in [Configuring Jenkins for Continuous Integration](../cookbook/jenkins-configuration.md)

 #### build-demo-dev
 Builds the application for development with clean demo DB and runs checks on changed files.